 For example, readymade antibodies might be given to AIDS patients to help their body fight the viral infection, as the patient’s own immune system is too weak to produce the same.
 However, since passive immunity lasts only for a few weeks or months the therapy has to be repeated as need be.

 The first ever vaccination was created by Dr. Edward Jenner for protection against smallpox.

 This is an indirect form of immunity.
-When enough members of a particular community or region are immune to a specific disease, the members not immune to the disease are also protected.
+When enough members of a particular community or region are immune to a specific disease (due to vaccination or prior illness), the members not immune to the disease are also protected.
 This happens due to breaking of the ‘chain of infection’, whereby the disease causing pathogen cannot spread, because most people are resistant to this pathogen.